zscaler/terraform-provider-zia/docs/data-sources/zia_forwarding_control_zpa_gateway.md

   Get information about forwarding control zpa gateway used in IP Source Anchoring.

 ---
-# Data Source: forwarding_control_zpa_gateway
+# Data Source: zia_forwarding_control_zpa_gateway

-Use the **forwarding_control_zpa_gateway** data source to get information about a forwarding control zpa gateway used in IP Source Anchoring integration between Zscaler Internet Access and Zscaler Private Access.
+Use the **zia_forwarding_control_zpa_gateway** data source to get information about a forwarding control zpa gateway used in IP Source Anchoring integration between Zscaler Internet Access and Zscaler Private Access.
 This data source can then be associated with a ZIA Forwarding Control Rule.

 ## Example Usage